mvacaporale/spotify-friends-next/public/spotify-privacy-policy.md

 ### 4.1 Data Storage

-- All data is securely stored via Supabase, an open-source PostgreSQL database designed for backend development for web
+All data is securely stored via Supabase, an open-source PostgreSQL database designed for backend development for web
-- We will *never* store your username and password
+- We will *never* store your Spotify username and password
 - We specifically store your email address and authorization token and refresh token, which are used to pull information from Spotify's API related to your account (such as your playlists and recent top songs).
-- You can revoke our access to these tokens anytime by going to "Manage Apps" in your SPotify settings.
+- You can revoke our access to these tokens anytime by going to "Manage Apps" in your Spotify settings.
-- We implement appropriate technical and organizational measures to protect your information
+- The database used implements measures to protect your information (only your account can read and access your data from the database)

 ### 4.2 Data Retention

 We retain your information for as long as necessary to fulfill the purposes outlined in this Privacy Policy, unless a longer retention period is required or permitted by law.
-When your information is no longer needed, we will securely delete or anonymize it.
+When your information is no longer needed, we will securely and permanently delete it.
+You may use "Delete Account" on the dashboard at any time to initiate this.

 ## 5. SHARING OF INFORMATION